WESTERN POLITICAL PHILOSOPHY

 ii. de-emphasizes the historically situated authorial consciousness.

-b. power, and the view that it involves one group against another; instead power/knowledge are mutually reinforcing phenomena; the claim to know is an act of power.
+b. power, and the view that it involves one group against another; instead ‘power/knowledge’ are mutually reinforcing phenomena; the claim to know is an act of power.

 Other theories of history: